Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Mariners

 Lourdes Gurriel Jr. At The Plate

-- Gurriel has an RBI in 33 of 91 games this season, with multiple RBI in 14 of them.
-He has also driven home three or more of his team's runs in six contests.
+- Gurriel has driven home a run in 33 games this year (35.9%), including more than one RBI in 15.2% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.